caseyfw/nhldl/README.md

 stream.
 On the network tab, enter 'm3u8' into the filter.
 Click on the file called something like `master_wired_web.m3u8` for the URL.

-## How do I download the keyfiles?
+## How do I find the cookies.txt file?
-Each stream has a number of keyfiles that are used to decrypt its segments.
-NHL.tv has (wisely) decided to put these files on a secure server that requires authentication.
-You can either download them manually using your browser (the script will tell you their URLs and where to put them), or you can export your cookies from your browser to a file called `cookies.txt` in the same directory as this script, and they'll be fetched automatically.
+You'll need to export your cookies from your browser to a file called `cookies.txt` in the same directory as this script.
+The easiest way to do this is to use a cookies exporter plugin like [cookies.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg) for Chrome.
+Once you've logged in and started playing a stream, click on the cookie icon in the top right corner of your screen and copy the `mediaAuth_v2` and `Authorization` lines into the `cookies.txt` file.

 If someone wants to figure out how the bloody hell nhl.tv's auth works, we could scrape the login process and add user/pass to the script arguments.
 Submit